southrivertech/titanapi.pub/sdk/powershell/readme.md

 The TitanApi powershell module is located in the Powershell Gallery [TitanApi](https://www.powershellgallery.com/packages/TitanApi)

+# Important Information

+There was a small API change for the Titan powershell momdule in version 0.1.7 where each command now has a parameter named 'AdminUrl' which you set to the machine name or IP address and port for the REST API.
+This was done so that the powershell module can be used on linux instances where the remote admin port must be used.
+This is also helpful for using the powershell module on remote Windows servers as well.
+The examples provided all include the new AdminUrl option which is required when using version 0.1.7 of the Titan powershell module or later.
+If you want to use a previous version of the powershell module simply remove the AdminUrl parameter from any command.
+Do not include https:// when specifying the machine name simply use it as follows '-AdminUrl localhost:31443' or '-AdminUrl 10.2.3.4:41443' If the AdminUrl parameter is not provided you will be prompted for it.

 # Getting Started

 1. Install or Update TitanApi by downloading it from the Powershell Gallery